Adélaïde de Clermont-Tonnerre

 Adélaïde de Clermont-Tonnerre (born 20 March 1976) is a French journalist and author.

 Biography

-Adélaïde de Clermont-Tonnerre was born in Neuilly-sur-Seine, France in 20 March 1976, a descendant of Princess Isabelle d’Orléans.
+Adélaïde de Clermont-Tonnerre was born in Neuilly-sur-Seine, France on 20 March 1976, a descendant of Princess Isabelle d’Orléans.
 She won five literary prizes for her first novel and was a finalist for the Goncourt prize for début fiction.
 Her second novel won the Grand Prix du Roman in 2016.

 Clermont-Tonnerre attended the Ecole Normale Supérieure though she didn't complete.
 She worked in investment banking in France and Mexico.
 Clermont-Tonnerre then became a columnist and journalist, currently working as the section editor on Point de Vue.